Uncertainty Quantification in Synthetic Controls with Staggered Treatment Adoption: Theoretical Foundations

-In our empirical application, $\bA^{[i]}$ contains the GDP per capita and the percentage of complete secondary schooling in population ($M=2$) of a treated economy $i$ (that has ever experienced liberalization) during the pre-liberalization period, and $\bB^{[i]}$ contains the same two features of the donor economies used to match $\bA^{[i]}$.
+For instance, in the Supplemental Appendix we revisit our empirical application, where $\bA^{[i]}$ contains the (log) GDP per capita and the investment-to-GDP ratio ($M=2$) of an ever-liberalized economy $i$ during the pre-liberalization period, and $\bB^{[i]}$ contains the same two features of the donor economies used to match $\bA^{[i]}$.
 For each feature $l=1,2$, $\bC_l^{[i]}$ contains an intercept and a linear time trend ($K=2$).